Irfan-Firosh/Pore-Simulator/README.md

 - **Binary Masks**: 8-bit grayscale (0=background, 255=bone/pores)
 - **RGB Overlays**: Color-coded visualizations

-## 📧 Contact

-For questions, suggestions, or collaborations, please open an issue or contact the development team.

----

 *Built for biomedical research and porous media analysis at Purdue University*